-- 2.1 Residential Sector Twenty-Three covers part of the area of the East Ridge Residential Precinct (Plan No. 007).
-It is bounded by Residential Sector Eleven (Plan No. 007-4000) to the south, Residential Sector Twenty (Plan No. 007-6000) and future urban residential development to the west, and Mango Hill Village to the north-east and east.
+- 2.1 Residential Sector Twenty-Two covers part of the area of the East Ridge Residential Precinct (Plan No. 007).
+It is bounded by Residential Sector Nineteen (Plan No. 007-5000) to the west, Residential Sector Twenty (Plan No. 007-6000) to the south, Residential Sector Twenty-Three (Plan No. 007-8000) and Mango Hill Village to the east and north-east, and future urban residential development to the north.
 The sector forms part of the Urban Residential Area and Open Space land use elements.
-The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 4.3 hectares.
-After dedication of land for roads and parks the residential area will be approximately 2.6 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area and Open Space land use elements relative to this sector.
+The location of the sector within the precinct is shown on Figure 2. - 2.2 The area of the sector is 4.9 hectares.
+After dedication of land for roads and parks the residential area will be approximately 1.9 hectares. - 2.3 The plan in Figure 3 shows the final boundaries of the Urban Residential Area and Open Space land use elements relative to this sector.
 The Proposed Metes and Bounds Descriptions for the Urban Residential Areas Element and the Open Space Element are provided in Annexures A.1 and A.2, respectively.